adwxithc/speak-ex-frontend/README.md

 # SpeakEx Frontend

-Welcome to the frontend repository for SpeakEx, a platform designed to help users achieve fluency in new languages through real-time conversations.
+Welcome to the frontend repository for Speakex, a platform designed to help users achieve fluency in new languages through real-time conversations.

 ## Table of Contents